Mobile phones, wifi and power lines

 The Hardell studies suggest a link between using a mobile phone and a few specific types of brain tumour, particularly in heavier users.
 The InterPhone study, which included over 6,000 people across 13 countries, largely found no link between mobiles and brain tumours, apart from in the ten percent of people who used their phones the most - but this could be explained by problems with the study design.

-There is a more reliable type of study, known as a cohort study, which instead asks people about their habits and then follows them up over a period of time to see who develops a particular disease and then looks for patterns.
+There is a more reliable type of study, known as a cohort study, which instead asks people about their habits and then follows them up over a period of time to see who develops a particular disease, looking for patterns.
 There have been two notable cohort studies on mobile phones and brain tumours published since the IARC meeting.
+Both of which provide reassuring evidence about mobile phones.

 The largest study so far on mobile phones and cancer is part of the Million Women Study and included around 790,000 women.
-It found no link between use of mobile phones and brain tumours or 18 other types of cancer.
-There was also no increased risk for most types of brain tumour, including the two most common (glioma and meningioma).
+It found no link between use of mobile phones and most types of brain tumour, including the two most common types (glioma and meningioma).
+There was also no increased risk for 18 other types of cancer.
 But they did see a raised risk of one rare type of brain tumour (acoustic neuroma) for women who had used mobile phones for at least five years.
-But in an update to the findings, based on including another two years of data in their analysis, there was no longer a raised risk of acoustic neuroma.
+But in an update to the findings, including an extra two years of data, there was no longer a raised risk of acoustic neuroma.

 And a Danish cohort study based on mobile phone subscriber data, which looked at over 420,000 people, found no link between mobile phones and any type of cancer including acoustic neuroma, other brain tumours and leukaemia.